A Comparative Study of Online Disinformation and Offline Protests: Research Design

-The six variables are: (1)~the capacity of a government to filter online content; (2) governmental filtering of online content in practice; (3) the capacity of a government to shutdown national parts of the Internet; (4) governmental alternatives to global social media platforms; (5) governmental monitoring of social media; and (6) regulation of online content~\citep[pp.~317--320]{VDem21b}.
-All variables are standardized akin to $z$-values; a value zero approximates the mean of all country-year pairs in the \text{V-Dem} dataset.
-The higher a value, the higher the capacity or the measures taken.
-Therefore, the expectation is that the coefficients for these variables have negative signs, decreasing the amount of offline protests in a given country in a given year.
-Finally, to align the present work with \citeauthor{Piazza21}'s \citeyearpar{Piazza21} paper, an independent variable is included for political polarization.
+To align the present work with \citeauthor{Piazza21}'s \citeyearpar{Piazza21} paper, an independent variable is included for political polarization.
 Unlike measures and conceptualizations based on political parties and national party systems~\citep{Lauka18, Sartori76}, the political polarization variable in the \text{V-Dem} dataset is a composite variable measuring ``the extent to which political differences affect social relationships beyond political discussions,'' such that in polarized societies ``supporters of opposing political camps are reluctant to engage in friendly interactions, for example, in family functions, civic associations, their free time activities and workplaces'' \citep[p.~224]{VDem21b}.\footnote{~The names of the independent variables in the \text{V-Dem} dataset are: \texttt{v2smgovfilcap}, \texttt{v2smgovfilprc}, \texttt{v2smgovshutcap}, \texttt{v2smgovsmalt}, \texttt{v2smgovsmmon}, \texttt{v2smregcon}, and \texttt{v2cacamps}, in the order of listing.} Although the United States is not present in the sample used, the country is currently the best known example of such society-wide political polarization.